 With a sigh, Matilda held up a hand to her ear and concentrated on the voice coming from her earpiece.
 It was that of her chief reporter, Trip Miller, giving his morning telecast from the studio back at the office.

-“…local Selmington congressman Simon Wei is excited to announce that he will be seeking reelection this upcoming…”
+“…local Selmington congressman, Simon Wei, is excited to announce that he will be attending the opening of the new…”

 It didn’t seem like he would be handing over the reins of the telecast to Matilda “any minute now.”
 He was droning on and on about the stupid congressman.
 He was always doing this, Trip, purposely dragging out a dull topic, an unspoken way to slight Matilda and the studio’s other ten reporters by making them wait… or so she had always assumed.
 Ever since they met when she joined the studio as a junior reporter and Trip shook her hand too hard, she knew he was a bad egg.
 He had spent the next fifteen years proving her right.